nielskrijger/node-url-permissions/README.md

 <url>?<attributes>:<actions>
 ```

-An URL Grant consists of three components:
+An URL Permission consists of three components:

 1. **Url**: identifies which resource the permission applies to.
-Can be an absolute pathname (starting with `/`) or include the entire fully-qualified url.
+Can be an absolute pathname (starting with `/`) or an entire url with domain name and url scheme.
+Urls can include wildcards `*` and `**` to specify permission over a range of articles.
-2. **Attributes**: optional attributes that apply additional restrictions to the permission.
+2. **Attributes**: optional query parameters that apply additional restrictions to the permission.
 For example, a permission `/articles:read` grants read access to all articles whereas `/articles?author=user-1:read` grants read access only to articles whose author is `user-1`.
 3. **Actions**: the actions allowed on the resource.
-You can either specify these as a comma-separated set of strings (e.g. `create,read,update`) or use abbreviations in a single string (`cru`).
+You can either specify these as a comma-separated set of actionnames or their abbreviations (e.g. `create,read,update` vs `cru`).

 Some examples: